Django vs Laravel for Solo Developers

 When to Pick Laravel

 Choose Laravel if you want the smoothest deployment experience.
-Forge provisions servers, handles SSL, manages databases, and deploys your code for $12 per month.
+Forge provisions servers, handles SSL, manages databases, and deploys your code starting at $12 a month on the Hobby plan, which now includes unlimited servers and one external server.
 For solo developers who do not want to learn Docker, Nginx configs, or CI/CD pipelines, Forge is a legitimate competitive advantage.
+Note that the $12 covers Forge itself; you still pay your cloud provider separately for the actual server.

 Laravel also shines with its first-party ecosystem.
 Cashier for subscriptions, Socialite for OAuth, Horizon for queue monitoring, Telescope for debugging.
 These are official, maintained tools that integrate perfectly.
 Django has community packages for all of these, but quality and maintenance vary.